 Raw honey is honey that hasn’t been heated or pasteurized, and it contains natural vitamins, enzymes, powerful antioxidants, and other important nutrients.
 Raw honey has anti-bacterial, anti-viral, and anti-fungal properties, and promotes digestive health.

 Raw, local honey also contains a blend of local pollen, which can strengthen a person’s immune system, and reduce pollen allergy symptoms.

 When honey is removed from the hive, it needs to be strained to remove parts of bee bodies and pieces of wax.
 If a coarse strainer is used without heating, then the honey will contain the pollen that was present in the original honey from the local area.
 If this local honey is ingested regularly, it can reduce pollen allergy symptoms in humans.

-However, most commercial honey does not use the processing method described above.
-Instead, very fine filters are used along with heat to create pasteurized honey with a long shelf life.
-The pasteurized, and ultra-filtered honey does not have the nutritional benefits of raw honey.
-What’s the difference?
+Most commercial honey; however, does not use the processing method described above.
+Instead, very fine filters are used along with heat to create pasteurized honey that no longer contains pollen but that has a long shelf life.
+This pasteurized, ultra-filtered honey does not have the nutritional benefits of raw honey.

 |Blood Sugar Stabilizing||✔|

 |Stabilizes Blood Pressure||✔|

 Food Safety News decided to test honey sold in various outlets to find out whether it was truly honey.
 They purchased more than 60 jars, jugs and plastic bears of honey in 10 states and the District of Columbia.
 After having them analyzed, they found that:

 - 76% of samples bought at groceries had all the pollen removed,